oppia/oppia-web-developer-docs/Troubleshooting.md

    HTTPError: HTTP Error 503: Service Unavailable
    ```
    please take a look at this StackOverflow [answer](https://stackoverflow.com/a/19460147) and see if it helps.

+  * If you get an error with `IOError: [Errno socket error] [SSL: WRONG_VERSION_NUMBER] wrong version number (_ssl.c:727)` at the bottom, one contributor found that the error occurred intermitently.
+If you rerun your command, you should get further down the list of files to download.
+Keep rerunning until all the downloads succeed.

   * If all else fails, and you run into SSL related issues while installing third party libs, [here](https://stackoverflow.com/a/40857561) is what worked for one contributor. **WARNING This disables all SSL verification, so use at your own risk!**